 COTs work primarily in ophthalmologists’ offices or clinics.

-Employment for ophthalmic technicians is expected to increase by 15 percent through 2018.
+Employment for ophthalmic technicians is expected to increase 15 percent from 2016 to 2026.

 An individual can become a COT via the following pathways: